Epic Voyage of Vasco da Gama Connected Europe to the East

 Three months later, however, da Gama died in Cochin as a result of illness, either due to overwork or some other reason.
 His remains were first buried in St. Francis Church in Cochin, and then brought back to Portugal in 1539 and laid to rest Vidigueira before being transferred to the Jerónimos Monastery in Belém, Lisbon during the late 19th century, where they have remained till today.

-Top image: Portuguese caravel of the 15 th century.
+Top image: Portuguese caravel of the 15th century.
+Vasco da Gama was a Portuguese sailor and explorer.
 Credit: Michael Rosskothen / Adobe Stock

 By Wu Mingren